samsquire/ideas4/README.md

  * Can generate SQL tables.
  *

-This could be used for Query database and [9.
+This could be used for [ideas3 17.
+Query database](https://github.com/samsquire/ideas3#17-query-database) and [9.
 Query for data structure](https://github.com/samsquire/ideas4/blob/main/README.md#9-query-for-data-structure).

 # Generating ideas